-1. Client satisfaction
+1. Client Satisfaction

 It's is everyone's responsibility, but if we scan through responsibilities, we see the difference.
-While the leadership can have a significant impact on client satisfaction and retention, is the manager's responsibility to get the job done properly along with his team.
-Great results or any failures are attributed to each company's managers.
+While the leadership can have a significant impact on client satisfaction and retention, it is the manager's responsibility to get the job done properly along with his team.
+Great results or failures are attributed to each company's managers.

 In today's business environment, client satisfaction is the key to success and so it's the most important aspect of any business.
 Knowing where to target your focus to reach a high level of client satisfaction is your priority.
 Among, costs savings, cash flows, the profit and loss results, your management team should be "treated" with the same importance.

 Needless to say, a happy client will lead to other clients, through recommendations and other channels.

 Of course, company growth is subject to leadership, but how can this be achieved without proper management?
 The key to business growth relies on collaboration between these 2 parties.
 Major corporations understood the importance, and they are investing a lot of time and money in their management.
 They have special programs created for improving managerial skills.
 These programs are delivered either directly by the company or by 3rd parties.
 Promotions and other kinds of recognition must be taken into consideration for keeping your management happy.

 Needless to say, that unhappy managers lead to less productive employees.
 A 2014 study by the University of Warwick found happiness made employees about 12% more productive.
 If your managers are unhappy, chances are good they’re making those they manage unhappy as well.
 It's often a trickle effect.
 Think of the United and other recent stories, these public problems stem from internal leadership and management.
 Research conducted by the University of Wisconsin at Oshkosh found the competence or incompetence of a boss can have a direct impact on the happiness of employees.
 In other words, behind each happy worker is a competent boss.